 Why Is Benadryl Not Good For Babies?

-The medication makes babies fall asleep (2) deeply.
+The medication makes babies drowsy (2).
+In some conditions, this may be dangerous.
 Benadryl can have an opposite effect too!
 Wendy Sue Swanson, M.D., MBE, a doctor at Seattle Children’s Hospital, says that Benadryl could increase the energy, making them hyperactive.
+The baby may become irritable and cranky.

 - lower respiratory rate